dzeke/ColoradoRiverCoding/ICS/README.md

-# Intentionally Created Surplus program for Lake Mead (ICS)
+# Intentionally Created Surplus (ICS) program for Lake Mead

-Plots account balances, deposits/withdraws, limits, and other data for the Intentionally Created Surplus Program (ICS) for Lake Mead.
+Plots account balances, deposits/withdraws, limits, and other data for the Intentionally Created Surplus (ICS) program for Lake Mead.
 Also compares the ICS account balances to withdraw limits and mandatory conservation targets .

 ## View Results